-The NECC Radiologic Technology Program Director must also be promptly informed of the incident in writing utilizing the NECC Health Professions Division Incident Report form.
+The NECC Radiologic Technology Program Director and/or Clincial Coordinator must also be promptly informed of the incident via phone call and a NECC Health Professions Division Incident Report form completed in Trajecsys.

-In the event a NECC Radiologic Technology Student has been exposed to a patient with active Tuberculosis (TB) the NECC Health Professions Division Incident Report should be completed and faxed to the Program Directors attention at (978) 738-7717
+In the event a NECC Radiologic Technology Student has been exposed to a patient with active Tuberculosis (TB) the NECC Health Professions Division Incident Report form should be completed in Trajcesys by the Clinical Preceptor.
+The preceptor will contact program faculty to discuss the incident.

 - 1. Students are expected to read, be familiar with, and follow the policies and procedures for their clinical practicum sites, relating to incident reports. - 2.
 An incident is defined as those occurences or situations that are not within normal standards of operation.
 An incident may involve patients, staff, visitors, or students. - 3.
 In the case of an incident involving a student the Clinical Preceptor of the clinical practicum site should be notified.
 In the absence of the Clinical Preceptor, the appropriate departmental supervisory personnel should be notified. - 4.
-The Clinical Preceptor or supervisor will assist the student in completing the required incident report documentation for that facility and for NECC. - 5.
-The student and the Clinical Preceptor, or supervisor, must also complete the NECC Health Professions Division Incident Report form.
+The Clinical Preceptor or supervisor will complete the required incident report documentation for that facility and for NECC.